Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 Fire Doors

-Intumescent coatings, often known as reactive paint, react with the heat from a fire, specifically temperatures above 120°C. The paint will intumesce (swell) 50 times its thickness and form a proactive, carbon layer that thermally insulates the steel for a specified duration when exposed to temperatures above the threshold.
+Intumescent coatings, a passive protection material often known as reactive paint, react with the heat from a fire, specifically temperatures above 120°C. The paint will intumesce (swell) 50 times its thickness and form a proactive, carbon layer that thermally insulates the steel for a specified duration when exposed to temperatures above the threshold.
 Depending on the covering, this can be anywhere from 30 to 120 minutes.
 This time allows people to be safely removed from the building and protects the building’s structural integrity before firefighters can put out the fire.

 There are two main types of intumescent coatings: